Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/tiles/about.md

 1. To hold an annual school award competition and celebrate and reward the winners in a high profile environmental awards ceremony.
 2. To have every school in Cumbria engaged in environmentalism.
 Supported by
-    a.
-An eco-connections hub - support and information resource for schools starting out or at any stage in their environmental journey.
+    1. An eco-connections hub - support and information resource for schools starting out or at any stage in their environmental journey.
-    b.
-Start up grants for environmental initiatives.
+    2. Start up grants for environmental initiatives.

 ## Team: